Ilford Hospital Chapel: Structure

 The complex consists of the chapel itself with almshouses on each side which were the quarters of the poor brethren and the chaplains.
 Under the Abbess Adelicia Charity the almshouses have been converted internally into modern flats.

 The chapel has rubble walls covered with cement; the roofs are tiled.
 The nave and chancel are believed to have been rebuilt during the 14th century.
 The building underwent drastic Victorian attempts at restoration in 1889–90 when the north porch, organ chamber, south aisle, chapel and vestry were added and in the view of English Heritage, the nave was probably extended westwards.

 The chancel, 6.4 m by 5 m, has an early 15th-century east window of three cinque-foiled lights all heavily restored.
 At the east end there are late 14th or early 15th century windows in the north and south walls.
 The remaining details are from the 19th century or later.
 The only ancient details of the six-bay nave, 19.8 m, by 5 m are two heavily restored windows, probably early 14th-century, and two trefoiled lights with tracery in a two-centred head.
-The reredos is by Ninian Comper.
+The reredos in the Lady Chapel is by Ninian Comper.
 The rose window over the west door is attributed to Henry Holiday, and the west aisle window is by Edward Burne-Jones.
 The organ was installed in the early 20th century.
 The chaplain's house and almshouses were rebuilt in 1927.